hyperledger-labs/fabric-smart-client/integration/fsc/pingpong/README.md

 	return []nwo.Topology{topology}
 }
 ```

-Step by step, this is what happens:
+Before we describe the meaning of the above piece of code, let us stress the following point that is crucial
+to keep in mind.
+One limitation of golang is that it cannot load code at runtime.
+This means that all views
+that a node might use must be burned inside the FSC node executable (We will solve this problem
+by adding support for YAEGI, [`Issue 19`](https://github.com/hyperledger-labs/fabric-smart-client/issues/19)).

+Now, let us go step by step and explain the meaning of the above code.
+Our goal is to describe
+the nodes in the network we want to boostrap.
+Each node will have its own definition.
+We have two nodes here, the `initiator`, Alice, and the `responder`, Bob.

-- **Create an empty FSC network topology**: We start by creating an empty topology to which FSC node definitions will be added.
+- **Create an empty FSC network topology**: We start by creating an empty topology to which FSC node
+  definitions will be added.
-- **Add the `initiator` view node (Executable's Package Path)**: One way to add an FSC node to the topology is to use the `AddNodeByName` method.
+- **Add the `initiator` FSC node (Executable's Package Path)**: One way to add an FSC node to the topology
+  is to use the `AddNodeByName` method.
   This method creates and returns an empty description of an FSC node and assign it a name.
-  Once a node description is created, it can be populated in multiple ways.
+  When the node description is ready, it can be populated in multiple ways.
   In the above example, the `initiator` node is populated by setting the `Executable's Package Path`.
   Indeed, the method `SetExecutable` allows the developer to specify the package path that contains the main go file.
   Here is the content of the main file: